yafyx/ibukos/README.md

 ## How I worked with AI

 Cursor was the editor until the screen recording chewed the laptop.
-Browser and Cursor started taking forever to open, so I switched to Cursor CLI.
+Browser and Cursor started taking forever to open, so I switched to Cursor CLI inside the Zed IDE.
 Nearly every change still went through the agent; I steered, checked the browser, and pushed back.
 About nine hours in one overnight session, longer than the brief's 3 to 5, mostly polishing the search page.

 What worked was pointing at one element and saying what's wrong.
 In the GUI, Cursor attaches the selected DOM node to the prompt, so most messages read like "fix the fade on this still not respecting the image rounded corner."
 One issue per message.
-Broad prompts like "make this less generic" got broad, generic output and three or four follow-ups.

 After the CLI switch, [react-grab](https://github.com/aidenybai/react-grab) saved me the most.
 DEV-only import in `__root.tsx`.
 I clicked the broken bit in the page, copied the component context, pasted it into the CLI.
 Same "this corner" habit as attaching a DOM node in the GUI, except I didn't sit around waiting for Cursor to open.